nav-solutions/gnss-protos/README.md

 Currently we support Ephemeris frames 1, 2 and 3, which is sufficient for real-time navigation (we do not support the Almanach frames).
-Frames parity is not fully implemented either.
+The frame parity calculator is being beta-tested.

 We provide methods to both encode and decode data frames, and methods to work from a stream of padded bytes (re-aligned) (2) or a bit stream buffer for real-time interfaces (1):